 What to do if your child starts wetting or pooing their pants again

-You child may start to wee or poo their pants again – and this quite common if there’s something new like a new baby in the house.
+Your child may start to wee or poo their pants again – this is quite common, especially if there’s something new like a new baby in the house.
 If this happens it’s okay, here are some tips to help: